gram-blogposts/staging/_posts/2024-06-10-graphormer.md

     </div>
 </div>

-The hashing process converges in one iteration itself, now the 1-WL test would count number of colors and that vector would act as the final graph representation, which for both of the graphs will be $ [0, 0, 4, 2] $ (i.e., $ [count(a), count(b), count(x), count(y)] $), even though they are different, the 1-WL test fails to distinguish them.
+The hashing process converges in one iteration itself, now the 1-WL test would count number of colors and that vector would act as the final graph representation, which for both of the graphs will be $$ [0, 0, 4, 2] $$ (i.e., $$ [count(a), count(b), count(x), count(y)] $$), even though they are different, the 1-WL test fails to distinguish them.
 There are several such cases and so traditional GNNs are fairly limited in their expressivity.

-However for the graphormer, Shortest Path Distances (SPD) directly affects attention weights (because the paper uses SPD as $\phi(v_i, v_j)$), and if we look at the SPD sets for the two types of nodes (red and blue) in both the graphs, (we have ordered according to the BFS traversal by top left red node, though any ordering would suffice)
+However for the graphormer, Shortest Path Distances (SPD) directly affects attention weights (because the paper uses SPD as $$\phi(v_i, v_j)$$), and if we look at the SPD sets for the two types of nodes (red and blue) in both the graphs, (we have ordered according to the BFS traversal by top left red node, though any ordering would suffice)

 - Left graph -
   - Red nodes - $$ \{ 0, 1, 1, 2, 2, 3 \} $$